An Open Letter

 Stereotype: Professors have the hidden agenda of turning students into theological liberals who have lost their faith just like the professors themselves did in graduate school.

 Reality: Like all my colleagues in religious studies, I found my own theological education to be stimulating, deepening, and affirming of my earlier faith, even when it challenged and questioned it.
-My students tell me that they leave my classes with the same faith they had coming in, only deepened and enriched.
+And as I look back, a number of my teachers did have visions that took me away somewhat from the vision and even calling that brought me there, in various directions.
+Retrieving that original vision has involved some disillusionment, some effort, and a lot of prayer; yet I am still grateful for the gifts of knowledge these mentors gave me even as I've also been frustrated and wished my course could have been a little straighter.
+So thanks for entrusting these beloved lives to us, and thanks for not trusting us too much with them!
+That said, my students tell me that they leave my classes with the same faith they had coming in, only deepened and enriched.
 That is just what we want.
 My former colleague Jonathan Wilson tells students: "We want to give you a faith that you will continually grow into, not a faith that you will grow out of."
 Amen.

 The challenges we pose for students aren't automatically "liberal" or "conservative."
 The challenge to radical discipleship transcends that divide.
-Other things that don't fall into just one or another category are stress on the primacy of the Church to faithful Christian life; respect for the character, work, and history of the Bible; focus on God's work on behalf of the poor and excluded; insistance that we take seriously the history of the Church; scrutiny of the ways we have learned to see the world and ourselves; honesty about the Church's shortcomings; demands for hard thinking and clear writing and speaking; fidelity to our evangelical heritage; exposure to Christian witnesses who are not evangelicals, and critical appreciation of them; and discernment of the nature, flaws, and potential of our wider cultures.
+Other things that don't fall into just one or another category are stress on the critical role of Christian community to faithful discipleship; respect for the character, work, and history of the Bible; God's call to make disciples in every place who make disciples in turn; focus on God's work on behalf of the poor and excluded, who are unusually open to casting off their old lives and walking in Jesus' new one; insistance that we take seriously the checquered history of the church; prayerful scrutiny of the ways we have learned to see the world and ourselves; demands for hard thinking and clear writing and speaking; fidelity to our evangelical heritage but especially to the living gospel it grew to promote; exposure to Christ's witnesses who are not evangelicals, and critical appreciation of them; and discernment of the nature, flaws, and potential of our wider cultures.
 Students will hear me make claims that some people call conservative and even fundamentalist, and other claims that some will call liberal.
-My goal and charge is to teach the faith of Jesus Christ in accord with our school's mission and statement of faith.
+My goal and charge is to teach the faith of Jesus Christ, which happily accords with our school's mission and statement of faith.

 Some of what we teach will expose students to ways of thinking that are unfamiliar or even unwelcome in their home churches.
 Please don't interpret this as a swipe at those communities.
 I have tremendous respect for any community that produces students with the robust, open, confident faith I see in so many incoming students.
 And much of what we teach reinforces and affirms exactly what made them that way, even if other Christians sometimes use different terms.
 Yet our students' churches and families disagree about some things too, and as Christians we still live under the constant challenge of our living Lord.
-We are always being taught, rebuked, corrected, and trained in righteousness (2 Tim.
-3:16).
+We are always being taught, rebuked, corrected, and trained in righteousness (2 Tim 3:16).
 So differences come with the territory.
+I myself am becoming more radically committed to the Great Commission (Matt 28:16-20) and Great Commandment (John 13:34-35), which go together seamlessly, or ought to, and especially enthusiastic of disciple-making movement (DMM) strategies that are compatible with traditional church life but can bump up against traditional approaches and assumptions.
 As I seek to lead students through God's challenges in their lives, I too am being led through God's challenges in mine.
 Please take my challenges to students as the exercises of a coach who is also a player.

 Stereotype: Professors are aloof and condescending.